 We all like to keep our pets safe and comfortable.
 The safe part I have covered with my DIY Dog Gate which keeps Coco out of trouble when I’m away.
 Coco prefers the couch when I’m home, but likes a spot right by the door when I’m not home.
 I thought she deserved a cozy, comfortable place to relax while I’m away.

-I’m sure you have seen drawers recycled into pet beds.
+I’m sure you have seen old dresser drawers recycled into pet beds.
 I like the concept, but finding one that will fit your pet and fit a pet bed can be a challenge.
-Here’s what I came up with… a custom built box that looks like a drawer and fits an inexpensive standard size bed pillow!
-The pillow and pillow case can easily be washed or swapped out for a new one.
+Here’s what I came up with… a custom-built box that looks like a drawer and fits an inexpensive standard-size bed pillow!
+The pillow and pillowcase can easily be washed or swapped out for a new one.
+That way you can pick the fabric you like to match your home decor.
 The best part?
 You can make the drawer any size you want to fit larger pillows or even dog beds.

 The construction for this project couldn’t be any easier.
 The “drawer” is a simple box with decorative base cap molding.
 All of the parts are attached with pocket holes and pocket screws.
 For more info about how to use and set up a pocket hole jig, please check out my Quick Start Guide to pocket hole joinery.
 I chose to paint the drawer a soft pink to coordinate with the pillowcase and stain the legs, but you can finish this any way you like to compliment the decor of your home.
 Let’s get started! (affiliate links included for your convenience)

 Steps To Build DIY Dog Bed

 Step 1 – Assemble the Bottom.
 Cut 3 pieces of 1×5 to 22″.
 Drill pocket holes to join the boards and also drill pocket holes to join the bottom to the drawer sides in Step 5.
 Apply glue to the edges and clamp.